 - Sudden aggressiveness or irritability when the mouth is touched

-These signs are the early signs that your dog may have teeth problems or periodontal disease (gum infections) and you should take action as soon as possible.
+These signs are the early signs that your dog may have teeth problems or periodontal disease.
+Periodontal disease is the inflammation and infection that occurs in your fur-baby's periodontium (the tissues that surround and support the teeth), caused by bacteria.
+This is why you should take action as soon as possible.

 Staying on top of your dog’s dental care every day